International PhD-programme in palliative care

 The European Palliative Care Research Centre (PRC) aims to increase the knowledge about palliative care among all health professionals.

 To increase the scientific competence, a biomedical focused international PhD programme in palliative care has been established by the PRC.
 The programme is formally established at NTNU and all core collaborating institutions will contribute into the programme.

-Enrolment to the programme is continuously, and currently 12 candidates are part of the PhD-programme.
+Enrolment to the programme is continuous.
 All candidates must be enrolled at NTNU, but can reside at any of the core collaborating institutions.

 PhD-candidates admitted to this programme will be: